 Rob washes all his clothing after every bushcare session.
-Ticks, especially when larval often get into clothing and lurk there waiting to attach if you put the clothes on again.
-Chiggers, the mites, are more or less invisible and can lurk in clothes in great numbers.
+Ticks, especially when larval, often get into clothing and lurk there waiting to attach if you put the clothes on again.
+Larval ticks are more or less invisible and can lurk in clothes in great numbers.

 Anyone working on a Habitat Brisbane site should report tick bites to their group leader.
 It should be noted on the Working Bee Record and reported to the Habitat Brisbane officer.

 Treating tick bite

 There is a great deal of misinformation about treating tick bite.
 Many of the methods agitate the tick and cause it to release more venom.
 This is to be avoided completely.

 If a paralysis tick has inserted its ‘hypostome’ into your skin the only way to treat it is to kill it without agitating it.
 Since Rob was hospitalised in 2010, there are products made from ether which freeze the tick and should kill it immediately.
 Then it is vital to wait until the tick drops off.
 Products include Tick Off and Tick Tox.
 Both are available from pharmacies.
 Follow the instructions on the label and repeat if the tick is still moving.

 You can also use an insecticide such as Lyclear, with the active ingredient permethrin, which is also available over the counter from a pharmacy.
 Apply the Lyclear twice, a minute apart.
 This will kill the tick.
 You will know it’s dead when its legs stop wriggling.
 Just wait for it to drop off.
 This might take some hours.